 Going on a vacation trip should be a fun thing, but somehow it often make the stress notch go worse.
 Especially if all doesn't go according to plan.

 Having the chance to travel more this year, I literally dedicate most of my blogging time lately to share some travel contents.
 Most of them are heading your way for these weeks, but almost all tend to highlight places I've visited and trips I've experienced.
-So, this time, I decided to share some advice that I've learnt the hard way—from my travel experiences over the past couple of years—about how to make your trips go hassle-free.
+So this time I wanted to share some advice that I've learnt the hard way about how to make your trips go hassle-free.
 Here's the tips on pre-trip planning and other whatnot...

 List everything... from what to pack (and what you should not missed out when you repack later), to where to go.
 When it comes to me, I prefer to make an ultimate itinerary list—or complete personal guidebook, some might say—and be done with everything beforehand.
 Yes, it requires a lot of hard work (and hours of Googling!), but it would be a real life saver.
 If you use apps for this, just don't forget to put everything available offline.

 Pack essentials.
 I always packed light in my single carry-on, until I got off a flight in Singapore where my baggage didn't available onto the connecting flight and I was left with practically nothing.
 Then I realized how important to pack some essentials in a single carry-on was.
 Especially if you're going to have a connecting flight in your schedule, or just in case you'll stuck in the airport for long layover.
 I previously wrote about what essentials to pack here.